Wide Angle vs. Telephoto Lenses: Which Should You Choose?

 Longer focal lengths are perfect for bringing far-off objects and settings closer.
 There's a condensed, richer sense of detail in images shot on telephoto that you can rarely replicate with a wide lens.

-From the trials of Zambia on an African Safari to local studio portraits and stylized shoots, the photos crafted on my 70-200mm EOS Canon or 80mm lenses have always been a favorite.
+From the trials of Zambia on an African Safari to local studio portraits and stylized shoots, the photos crafted on my 70-200mm EOS Canon or 85mm lenses on my film cameras have always been a favorite.

 No matter the backdrop or subject, the beautiful bokeh and soft backgrounds create a near hyper-realistic scene I treasure.
 Captured on my Canon digital and a range of film cameras, I perpetually gravitate toward showcasing the tele-forward galleries for the portfolio.